TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Hosting-dotnet-core-on-heroku.md

 ```

-I then found someone had made a *build a docker image and push to Heroku* github action.
-All I had to do is make this a file in `.github/deployContainerToHeroku.yml`, turn on Github actions, and register my Heroku API key as a secret in github
+I then found someone had made a *build a docker image and push to Heroku* GitHub action.
+All I had to do is make this a file in `.github/deployContainerToHeroku.yml`, turn on Github actions, and register my Heroku API key as a secret in GitHub

 ```yml